 General Information Regarding the Taxation of Non-resident Aliens

 Non-resident aliens are taxed on earnings received while living in the U.S. Non-resident aliens (visa type F-1 and J-1) may be exempt from FICA (Social Security tax).
-If the visa type is F-1 or J-1, the non-resident alien may be exempt from federal taxes only if the country of residence has negotiated an income tax treaty and it covers the type of payment received while visiting the U.S.
+If the visa type is F-1 or J-1, the non-resident alien may be exempt from federal taxes only if the country of residence has negotiated an income tax treaty and it covers the type of payment received while visiting the U.S. For additional information and guidance on requesting payments to NRA's, please see Payments to Non-Resident Aliens.

 In order to make this determination, all non-resident alien payees are required to provide immigration information to the Payroll Office, via our Foreign National Information System (FNIS).
-This website is completely secure, and all information provided will be kept securely by our staff here at CWM.
+This website is completely secure, and all information provided will be kept securely by our staff here at WM.

 Failure to complete and submit the required forms may result in Federal and State taxes being withheld from the employee’s paycheck.
-Refund of these taxes can be obtained by filing Form 1040NR after Form W-2 is issued, as CWM cannot refund taxes withheld due to failure to submit required documentation.
+Refund of these taxes can be obtained by filing Form 1040NR after Form W-2 is issued, as WM cannot refund taxes withheld due to failure to submit required documentation.

 NRA Payment Overview